BelaPlatform/bela_newBlog/docs/_posts/2020-09-25-e-textile-interfaces-trill-craft.markdown

 {% include single-image.html fileName="e-textiles/header-01.jpg" %}

-Mika Satomi from Kobakant has also contributed a post on working with a [crochet blanket with exposed conductive pieces](https://blog.bela.io/2019/04/24/blanket-mika-satomi/) so skin resistance cam  be used to play musical notes by touching different parts of the blanket.
+Mika Satomi from Kobakant has also contributed a post on working with a [crochet blanket with exposed conductive pieces](https://blog.bela.io/2019/04/24/blanket-mika-satomi/) so skin resistance can  be used to play musical notes by touching different parts of the blanket.

 {% include single-image.html fileName="blanket/final.jpg" %}